(Work in progress, check in regularly for updates)

 SLOW COOKER and/or PRESSURE COOKER

-- You don't need this in your kitchen, but I recently invested in an Instant Pot and I have found that it is quite the time saver.
-I use it maybe once or twice a week when I'm short on time or energy but still want a healthy meal on the table for dinner.
+- Do you own an Instant Pot?
+I'm in love with mine.
+I have found that it is quite the time saver.
+I use it two or even three times a week when I'm short on time or energy but still want a healthy meal on the table for dinner.
 I've made beans, soups, stews and chicken in it with great success.
 It has many other functions I haven't experimented with (yogurt maker?).
-More soon....
+Busy moms - you need this!

 Above all, take care of yourself and indulge in rest and self-care during this magical time.
 Here are a few things I discovered (or wish I had) along the way: